spreadsheetimporter/ui5-cc-spreadsheetimporter/docs/pages/Events.md

 | `requestCompleted` | Event when the request is completed |
 | `uploadButtonPress` | Fired when the `Upload` button is pressed, possible to prevent data send to backend |

+You can attach async functions to the events if you wrap the function in a `Promise` (see [Attach async functions to events](#attach-async-functions-to-events)).

 ## Check data before upload to app
 When the file is uploaded to the App, the `checkBeforeRead` event is fired.